geeeedev/Cheatsheets/CheatSheet-SCSS.md

-## Purpose: Remind myself what I learn in SCSS
+## Purpose: Remind myself some basics of SCSS

 1. Two CSS preprocessors to choose from:
     - [Less](https://lesscss.org/) - JavaScript